rainwoodman/fastpm-python/README.rst

     conda install cython numpy scipy mpi4py nose

+    # We need to install gcc of conda to properly build the packages on OSX
+    # against conda packages

+    conda install gcc # only on Mac OSX

     env LD_LIBRARY_PATH=$CONDA_PREFIX/lib pip install pmesh bigfile

 FastPM is build as a forward model with `abopt`, so we need that.